-An English Monarchs book on Harold has never been promised.
-In comparison to other kings, Harold Godwinson (or sometimes Godwineson) has been overlooked by academic biographers doubtless because of his brief reign and his famous defeat by the Normans.
+In comparison with other kings, Harold Godwinson (or sometimes Godwineson) has been overlooked by academic biographers, doubtless because of his brief reign and his famous defeat by the Normans.
 Although any examination of the conquest and William will include Harold, his part in such an account of 1066, and the events up to the conquest, has to be secondary to William.
 In the Douglas biography of William the Conqueror Harold barely rates a mention and his life is discussed in one chapter, and mostly where it intersects with William.
 Readers who have Professor Barlow’s ‘Edward the Confessor’, or either of the two English Monarchs William the Conqueror titles - by David Douglas or David Bates - will find an adequate summary of Harold included, but it will leave the reader wishing for more detail.
 Some of this detail can be found in Barlow's study on the Godwin dynasty in his book 'The Godwins' (Longman, 2001).
 The climax to the book is Harold's ascent to the throne.
-Barlow's study illustratres the importance of this family in the polictics of Edward's reign and why Harold was in a position to become king.
+Barlow's study illustrates the importance of this family in the politics of Edward's reign and why Harold was in a position to become king.
 Barlow shows that Harold was born great, rather than had greatness thrust upon him.

 Emma Cavell (Department of History, University of Tasmania), reviewing Walker’s book in Parergon, Volume 16, Number 1, July 1998, described it as “...the first much-needed academic biography of Harold Godwineson”, but also comments that Walker sets his aim at recreating a positive image of Harold as an English hero largely from English sources rather than the more common portrait of him inherited from Norman and later sources.
 She concludes that the book is “...essential reading for all historians of the Norman Conquest” and that it succeeds in demonstrating that Harold deserves his place in English history.